 Because these techniques and materials are expensive and/or difficult to use, only one end is designed for high temperature operation.
 If your application requires protection at both ends, contact us.

 If plastic (PMMA) fiber is used, maximum exposure temperature is 158°F (70°C).
 This is the melting point of PMMA fiber.

-Temperature references are to ambient conditions and do not factor in heat generated by light absorption.
+Temperature references relate to ambient conditions and do not factor in heat generated by light absorption.
 For instance, a borosilicate glass fiber component, in a 70°F ambient environment, plugged into a 150W quartz-Halogen lightsource, may still fail (melt at the input) if an IR mirror is not used.
 The epoxy absorbs light and IR energy, converting it to heat energy, which increases the input temperature .
 This temperature may increase to the point where the epoxy and/or the glass melts!
-So it's very important to keep the input tip clean, free from foreign debris, which can absorb energy, converting it to heat.
+So it’s very important to keep the input tip clean, free from foreign debris, which can absorb energy, converting it to heat.